 Turkish-backed Syrian rebels say they are now advancing towards Manbij in northern Syria, a city captured earlier this month by Kurdish forces, as the US condemned the weekend clashes between the sides as "unacceptable".

-The statement did not say whether these fighters belonged to the Islamic State of Iraq and the Levant (ISIL) group or Kurdish forces.
+The statement did not say whether these "militants" belonged to the Islamic State of Iraq and Levant (ISIL) group or Kurdish forces.

 ANALYSIS: Kurds and refugees behind Turkey's Syria offensive

 "But their main target is to take over Manbij," he said.
 "YPG fighters maintain a significant presence along that area with their local allies."